McMaster Marauders football: History

 The earliest reference of the sport of football at McMaster was during a meeting on November 30, 1898, when the university's athletic association's debated about expanding into the sport of football.
 The association had reached a consensus two days later that the lateness of the season made it pointless to start the sport for that year.
 The university would form a football team in the following year.

 The McMaster Marauder's football team played their first football game in an exhibition game against the University of Toronto Faculty of Dentistry in 1901, losing 1-0.
 The Marauders won their first game in an exhibition match against Royal Military College of Canada with a score of 17-5.
 The Marauders played their first regular season game in 1902, losing their first game to the University of Toronto in a one-game season.
 The Marauders would not win their first game until the following season, where they also made their first playoff appearance.
 The early football team at McMaster would not have a head coach until the end of World War I, with most of the coaching duties taken up by the team captains.

+McMaster athletic director Ivor Wynne built up the football program, and moved the team from the Hamilton Amateur Athletic Association Grounds to the larger Civic Stadium in 1949.
+In 1952, he convinced the Canadian Intercollegiate Athletic Union (CIAU) to admit McMaster into senior football competition along with McGill, Queen's, Toronto, and Western.
+Jack Kennedy became the team's coach in 1965, and led the football team to an 11–0 regular season in 1965, and its first appearance in the Vanier Cup national championship game.